stephen-hqxu/superterrainplus/README.md

 ## :eyes: Overview

 Super Terrain + (or STP in short) is a procedural terrain generation engine that incorporates natural physics-simulation and photo-realistic rendering.
-It was originally my computer science undergraduate project and inspired by games with random generation features, most noticeably Minecraft.
+It was originally my computer science undergraduate project and inspired by many games and movies with random generation features.

 **Design Lemma**